TensorBFS/TensorInference.jl/docs/src/background.md

 # Background

-*TensorInference* implements efficient methods to perform Bayesian inference in probabilistic graphical models, such as Bayesian Networks or Markov random fields.
+*TensorInference* implements efficient methods to perform Bayesian inference in *probabilistic graphical models*, such as Bayesian Networks or Markov random fields.

-## Probabilistic graphical models (PGMs)
+## Probabilistic graphical models

-PGMs capture the mathematical modeling of reasoning in the presence of uncertainty.
+Probabilistic graphical models (PGMs) capture the mathematical modeling of reasoning in the presence of uncertainty.
 Bayesian networks and Markov random fields are popular types of PGMs.
 Consider the following Bayesian network known as the *ASIA network* [^lauritzen1988local].

 | **Random variable**  | **Meaning**                     |
 |        :---:         | :---                            |